In the world of the Lux, secrets thrive, lies shatter, and love is undeniable.

 Seventeen-year-old Evie Dasher knows firsthand the devastating consequences of humanity’s war with the aliens.
 When she’s caught up in a raid at a notorious club known as one of the few places where humans and the surviving Luxen can mingle freely, she meets Luc, an unnaturally beautiful guy she initially assumes is a Luxen…but he is in fact something much more powerful.
 Her growing attraction for Luc will lead her deeper and deeper into a world she’d only heard about, a world where everything she thought she knew will be turned on its head…

-The Darkest Star will be available on October 30th.
+The Darkest Star will be available in paperback on July 16.
 Please enjoy this excerpt.

 When she went from Momma baking brownies in the kitchen to Colonel Sylvia Dasher, she put the fear of God and then some in me.

 But knowing just how much trouble I’d be in if I got caught obviously hadn’t stopped me, because here I was, sitting in Heidi’s car, applying yet another coat of lipstick with a shaky hand.
 Shoving the lipstick wand back into its tube, I watched fat raindrops bomb the windshield.
 My heart threw itself against my ribs as if it were determined to punch its way out.

 I’d rather be home, finding random things in my house to take pictures of and posting them on Instagram.
 Like those new gray-and-white vintage candleholders Mom had bought.
 They’d look amazing paired with the pale blue and pink pillows I had in my bedroom.

 From the driver’s seat, Heidi Stein sighed heavily.
 “You’re second-guessing this.”